mayurbhandary/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback you got here.**\*\*

+Initially we were going to use one bright light source to wake up the user but realized this could be just as jarring as an alarm clock.
+Isntead we decided to use various colors to soften the wake up process.
 One point of conversation was how the user programs the device to set the color.
 We decided to keep the interface simple by only providing three color options.

 ## Part B. Act out the Interaction